IBM/aspera-cli/README.md

 ascli server upload source_sync --to-folder=/Upload/target_sync --lock-port=12345 --ts=@json:'{"resume_policy":"sparse_csum","exclude_newer_than":-8,"src_base":"source_sync"}'
 ```

-This can also be used with other folder-based applications: Aspera on Cloud, Shares, Node:
+This can also be used with other folder-based applications: Aspera on Cloud, Shares, Node.

 ### Example: Unidirectional synchronization (download) from Aspera on Cloud Files